jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

 Many people know what a revolution is.
 The difference between it and Techvolution is a revolution fights to change the rule-makers, while Techvolution fights to distribute new levers of power.
 Techvolution is better.
-Because if you still think the rules, regulations, and laws of society control our destiny you're wrong.
-They don't, and I'll show you why.
+Because if you still think the rules, regulations, and laws of society control our destiny you're wrong; they don't.
+I'll show you why.

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll say something like, "if the red team wins this one, then education, healthcare, infrastructure, and everything else will go to shit."
 What he means is elections decide the rule-makers, and that blue rules make a good society while red rules make a bad one.

 If you buy it—and most of us have at some point—you watch blue cable news, read blue blogs, listen to blue talk radio.
 You start seeing phantom enemies everywhere because your head is filled with blue's philosophy.
 Soon enough, your car has blue bumper stickers, and you're waving blue bristol boards while screaming blue chants at rallies, marches, and protests.
 You feel like a hero!
 You're fighting against the evil red philosophy!...
 Or, if you got sucked in by the other side, evil blue philosophy!

+CAMPAIGNS

 Let me ask you this: if you're a regular middle-class person and you ignored the election, how much would you bet that you would know who won just by continuing to live your life?

 When Team Blue wins, does traffic suddenly disappear?
 When Team Red succeeds, does everyone suddenly exercise?
 Do you breathe fresher air or see fitter neighbors?
 Do your real-life problems get solved when one color's philosophy writes the rules?

-Policies, manuals, and guidelines aren't today's levers of power.
-There is no law that promotes climate change, allows unpaid overtime, or encourages car accidents.

-Thus, why should we use so much energy to sway government policy when we can grab hold of the new digital levers of power and become player gods who fight climate change, disallow unpaid overtime, and prevents car crashes ourselves?

-If you'd rather stay an extra, you can go back to watching the pundits, columnists, and commentators telling you to fight "the enemy" until you're literally blue in the face.
-You can stay triggered to "hot-topics" like gay marriage, health-care reform, or death taxes.

-Fighting for those policy's hasn't gotten Main Street anywhere.
-Nevermind the fact no matter how hard we push, the other side pushes back to our mutual stagnation.
-But our ability to say fight back against bad jobs, tax audits, lawsuits isn't increased one bit.

-The truth is, whichever color wins an election and re-writes the rules regular people will still pay too many taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have credit scores controlled by strangers, sleep too little, get confused by our health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope our job (which they likely hate) isn't downsized or outsourced.

 Nothing changes when Main Street elects Conservatism or Progressivism because the truth is; regulations and laws aren't strong enough to solve today's problems.
-To bring-ong to era of mass-collaboration, we need to create and control new levers of power.

-Our politicians ignore the potential of these digital tools.
+But these are the only levers of power Left and Right know how to use, which is why both ignore the potential of these digital tools.

 And it's not their fault.

 Right/Left philosophies were created at the start of the Industrial Age.
-A time when humans only had a few tools at hand and lived on the frontier.
+A time when humans only had a few tools at hand.
 Red/blue philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 ![old philosophy in a new world](/img\diagrams\techvolution-mud-roads-sail-boats.jpg) _Cutting edge technology when Left/Right was born._

 Instead, our Right/Left philosophical fathers had mud roads, grandfather clocks, and abacus calculators.
 Being hungry and sick, cold, and ignorant was a way of life back then.
 That's why pure individual self-interest was so good at improving society.
+Rules and regulations could be limited because individuals were already determined to find new technology to help ease their pain.

+In fact, Left and Right came together to help them do it.
+That's why Rightists defend property rights so much.
+They argued if property is privatized, the more productive it'll be when feeding, employing, or making things for people.
+Progressive's chimed in, that society needs to share the wealth.
+Otherwise why would non-property owners be loyal to a community that excludes them.

+During the Industrial Age, Left and Right ideologies formed the ideal player god to win the game.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SorrowfulPeacefulCuscus' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Individuals were confined by a desperation to improve a hard life.
-Right/Left philosophers used this motivation to improving their primitive world with better tools.
+Right/Left motivated society to improve their primitive world with better tools.
 And, truth be told, they did!
-These philosophies got our ancestors to agree on the same "big picture"; individuals needed to globalize the world to industrialize society via mass-production.
-Soon society upgraded to steam engines, sanitation systems, science labs, telephone networks, broadcast televisions, and computers the size of rooms.
+That's why our ancestors agreed on the same big picture; individuals need to globalize the world to industrialize society via mass-production.

+Soon enough society upgraded to steam engines, sanitation systems, science labs, telephone networks, broadcast televisions, and computers the size of rooms.

 During the Industrial Age, the people needed to be managed inside huge corporations and color-coded parties.
 Although calling exhausted farmers and overworked factory workers player gods may seem silly, it's not.
 Someone needed to be using primitive tools to make better ones.
 To their credit, blue and red philosophies gave regular people a voice in how their factories, regulations, and profits were controlled.